Ralph Ellison: In New York

-In 1938, Ellison met Rosa Araminta Poindexter, a woman two years his senior.
-They were married in late 1938.
-Rose was a stage actress, and continued her career after their marriage.
-In biographer Arnold Rampersad's assessment of Ellison's taste in women, he was searching for one "physically attractive and smart who would love, honor, and obey him--but not challenge his intellect."
+In 1938, Ellison met Rose Araminta Poindexter, a woman two years his senior.
+She was an actress, starring in films such as The Upright Sinner (1931).
+Poindexter and Ellison were married in late 1938.
+Poindexter continued her career as a stage actress after their marriage.
+In biographer Arnold Rampersad's assessment of Ellison's taste in women, he was searching for one "physically attractive and smart who would love, honor, and obey him—but not challenge his intellect."
 At first they lived at 312 West 122nd Street, Rose's apartment, but moved to 453 West 140th Street after her income shrank.
-In 1941 he briefly had an affair with Sanora Babb, which he confessed to his wife afterward, and in 1943 the marriage was over.
+In 1941, he briefly had an affair with Sanora Babb, which he confessed to his wife afterwards, and in 1943 the marriage was over.
+The couple officially divorced in 1945.
+As of April 2023, Poindexter remains alive at 111 years old.

 At the start of World War II, Ellison was classed 1A by the local Selective Service System, and thus eligible for the draft.
 However, he was not drafted.
 Toward the end of the war, he enlisted in the United States Merchant Marine.
 In 1946, he married Fanny McConnell, an accomplished person in her own right: a scholarship graduate of the University of Iowa who was a founder of the Negro People's Theater in Chicago and a writer for The Chicago Defender.
 While he wrote Invisible Man, she helped support Ellison financially by working for American Medical Center for Burma Frontiers (the charity supporting Gordon S. Seagrave's medical missionary work).
-In 1946, Ellison composed and wrote the lyrics for at least two songs, “Flirty” and “It Would Only Hurt Me If I Knew.”
+In 1946, Ellison composed and wrote the lyrics for at least two songs, "Flirty" and "It Would Only Hurt Me If I Knew".
 From 1947 to 1951, he earned some money writing book reviews but spent most of his time working on Invisible Man.
 Fanny also helped type Ellison's longhand text and assisted him in editing the typescript as it progressed.

-Published in 1952, Invisible Man explores the theme of a person's search for their identity and place in society, as seen from the perspective of the first-person narrator, an unnamed African American man, first in the Deep South and then in the New York City of the 1930s.
+Published in 1952, Invisible Man explores the theme of a person's search for their identity and place in society, as seen from the perspective of the first-person narrator, an unnamed African-American man, first in the Deep South and then in the New York City of the 1930s.
 In contrast to his contemporaries such as Richard Wright and James Baldwin, Ellison created characters that are dispassionate, educated, articulate, and self-aware.
 Through the protagonist, Ellison explores the contrasts between the Northern and Southern varieties of racism and their alienating effect.
 The narrator is "invisible" in a figurative sense, in that "people refuse to see" him, and also experiences a kind of dissociation.
 The novel also contains taboo issues such as incest and the controversial subject of communism.